DANCEOrg/DANCEOrg.github.io-source/docs/intialization.md

 #### Bundler Install
-Now bundler can be install with:
+Now bundler can be installed with:

 ```
 gem install bundler